To Assess the Efficacy, Safety, and Tolerability of INCB000928 in Participants With Fibrodysplasia Ossificans Progressiva (Progress)

 Other Names:

-Participants will receive placebo for 24 weeks (double-blind period).
-Participants who completed the double-blind period will receive INCB000928 in the 52 week open-label extension period.
+Participants (2 to < 12 years of age) will receive INCB000928 or placebo as defined in the protocol for 24 weeks (double-blind period).
+Participants who complete the double-blind period will continue into open-label extension period for an additional 292 weeks.

 What is the study measuring?